[Updated October 2018]

 Wyndford Holiday Farm, Fouriesburg

-Enjoy an old-fashioned, affordable resort holiday with all the trimmings including three hearty meals a day, an idyllic setting in the Eastern Free State and a variety of outdoor, country-style activities.
+Enjoy an old-fashioned, affordable resort holiday with all the trimmings, including three hearty meals a day, an idyllic setting in the Eastern Free State and a variety of outdoor, country-style activities.
 Located on the Lesotho border on the banks of the Caledon River, Wyndford Holiday Farm offers various water activities including tubing and agate hunting.
 In the winter, there’s a lot to do in the snow including skiing, snow fighting and building a snowman.
 Summertime signals endless picnics, a leisurely swim in the resort pool, a game of bowls, mountain bike riding, tennis, cricket, horse riding or exploring the area on a guided walk.
 A great family vacation for an adventurous clan!

 Contact: 058 223 0274 | View location